solo-io/gloo-docs/gloo/docs/gloo_integrations/service_mesh/gloo_app_mesh.md

 ---

 [AWS App Mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/what-is-app-mesh.html) is an AWS-native service mesh implementation based on [Envoy Proxy](https://www.envoyproxy.io) making it compatible with a wide range of AWS partner and open source tools.
 AWS App Mesh is a managed and highly available service, AWS manages the service-mesh control plane and you connect up the data plane to the control plane by installing and configuring an Envoy Proxy instance next to your workloads.
-You can use AWSApp Mesh with AWS Fargate, Amazon EC2, Amazon ECS, Amazon EKS, and Kubernetes running on AWS, to better run your application at scale.
+You can use AWS App Mesh with AWS Fargate, Amazon EC2, Amazon ECS, Amazon EKS, and Kubernetes running on AWS, to better run your application at scale.

 Gloo complements service-mesh technology by bringing a powerful "API Gateway" to the edge (or even inside) of your mesh to handle things like: